ebuchman/blog/content/posts/2019-01-01-hello-world.md

 I expect a lot of it will be half baked.
-I often have intuitions about things that feel good in my head and sound cool, but I never quite get around to formally developing them further.
+I often have intuitions about things that feel good in my head and sound cool, but I never quite get around to formally developing them.
 I'm hoping if I just publish my thoughts to the world on a semi-frequent basis, folks with greater competence and/or courage than I will find them interesting and help develop them further.